rizinorg/book/src/tools/rz-hash/rz-hash_tool.md

  -I iv     Set the initialization vector (IV)
  -i times  Repeat the calculation N times
  -j        Output the result as a JSON structure
- -k        Output the calculated value using openssh's randomkey algorithm -L        List all algorithms
+ -k        Output the calculated value using openssh′s randomkey algorithm -L        List all algorithms
  -q        Set quiet mode (use -qq to get only the calculated value) -S seed   Set the seed for -a, use '^' to append it before the input, use '@'